Extreme Weather On The North Shore

 The North Shore frequently experiences seasonal storms characterized by intense rainfall and strong winds.
-The substantial force of these high winds has the potential to topple trees and branches, leading to power outages, road closures, and disruptions in traffic flow.
+The substantial force of these high winds has the potential to topple trees and branches, leading to power outages, road closures, and traffic flow disruptions.

 Get Prepared